 - You’ve been arrested or experienced trouble at work due to drinking.

 - Your drunken behavior is causing you to lose friends and opportunities.

 What to Do if You Think You Have a Drinking Problem

-If you think you might have a problem with drinking, it’s important to get help.
+If you think you might have a problem with drinking, it’s crucial to get help.
 You can start by connecting with others virtually or in person via support groups, making an appointment with your doctor, or reaching out to a mental health professional for guidance.